malith-perera/EC/README.md

 ```
 Go through list one by one.

 Not only these.
 EC does many things for you.
-It's purposely written so that you can customize it to write optimized C code to gain it's maximum performance.
-And we always welcome you to make improvements on it.
+It's purposely written so that you can customize it to write optimized C code to gain it's maximum value.
+And you are always welcome to step up EC to the next level.
 Hope you will enjoy with EC programming.

 Happy Programming!